 What if their teeth hurt?
 Maybe your child won’t eat raw foods because they’re too hard to bite and chew.

 Do they stuff their mouth with food?
 Perhaps they don’t have great control over their tongue and use bite after bite (overstuffing) to help food go down.

 Third, we’ll have a chat about your child’s sensory system.

 Is your child under sensitive to some things like sounds, lights, textures, or tastes?
 Is your child over sensitive to those or other things?

 Sensory preferences and idiosyncrasies, as well as sensory processing disorder, can be common underlying factors for a child’s picky eating.

 If we suspect sensory processing disorder, we will refer you to an occupational therapist that can diagnose and treat this disorder.
 For some picky eaters, occupational therapy can be a vital service that sets the foundation for success while we work together to improve your child’s oral motor, feeding, and speech skills.

 In the meantime, we’ll work together to improve your child’s eating abilities by improving their airway, motor, and sensory systems.

-Some level of pickiness will always be present, and this is normal (no cilantro for me, please).
+Some level of pickiness will always be present, and this is normal.